sporto/elm-tutorial/foundations/hello.md

 ### elm reactor

-Elm __reactor__ creates a server that compiles Elm code on the fly. __reactor__ is useful for developing applications without worring too much about setup up a build process.
+Elm __reactor__ creates a server that compiles Elm code on the fly. __reactor__ is useful for developing applications without worring too much about setting up a build process.
 However __reactor__ has limitations, so we will need to switch to a build process later on.